sinan-keskin/public-all-in-one/README.md

 ![Photo Saver](https://image.prntscr.com/image/jHWjGdv7TSmYOzTyebaU8w.jpeg)

-### 📜 Lisans
+### 📜 License
-Bu proje [MIT Lisansı](LICENSE) altında yayımlanmıştır.
+This project is released under the [MIT Lisansı](LICENSE).
-🧑‍💻 Katkıda bulunmaktan çekinme!
-Pull request’ler memnuniyetle karşılanır.
+🧑‍💻 Contributions are welcome — pull requests are appreciated!

 💻 [GitHub Issues](https://github.com/sinan-keskin/public-all-in-one/issues)
 🌐 [Website](https://all-in-public.streamlit.app/)

-⭐ Proje hoşuna gittiyse bir yıldız bırak!
+⭐ If you like this project, consider leaving a star!
-Senin desteğin açık kaynak dünyasında büyük fark yaratır 🚀
+Your support makes a huge difference in the open-source world 🚀